Source336/Tasky-Tycoon/README.md

-# Tasky-Tycoon
+# Tasky Tycoon
-Is Tasky tycoon created on bubble.io
+Is a infos:
+Made With: bubble.io
+Page Views: 0
+Number of Workflow Runs: 10,000+